openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Date Range
 ^^^^^^^^^^

 In the :guilabel:`DAT` tab, you will be asked to select the starting date and the ending date of the time series.
 Click on the date tex field to open a date picker popup.
-Click on the :icon:`fa fa-check` :guilabel:`Select` button to validate a date.
-When both dates are selected click on :icon:`fa fa-check` :guilabel:`apply` button.
+Click on the :btn:`<fa fa-check> Select` button to validate a date.
+When both dates are selected click on :btn:`<fa fa-check> apply` button.

 .. thumbnail:: ../_images/cookbook/ccdc_asset/dates.png
     :title: Select AOI based on EE table